Lucy Catchpole | Author

 The Guardian – We can’t all be superhumans

-On why “there’s no such thing as can’t” is deeply unhelpful.
+On “there’s no such thing as can’t”.

 BBC OuchDisabled girls are easy